Monday, September 16, 2024

 He will take water sometimes & swimme, whereby hee refreseth and suppleyth his hard drye skinne and will suck up water in his trunck and spirt it about his body, and so moystens his skinne, wch is rugged and hard and as it were channel'd, and feels like rough tanned hides.
 [4]

 Elephants are mentioned in Browne's discourses Urn-Burial and The Garden of Cyrus (1658).
-Appropriate to its themes of Time and Death allusion is made in Urn-Burial to the elephant's graveyard and it ability for 'sepulture'.
-In The Garden of Cyrus such is the potency of the Quincunx pattern when employed in brick-wise formation (2:1:2) in ancient military strategy that the archetypal configuration effectively, 'defeated the mischief intended by the elephants'.
-And as such the elephant may be considered as a 'conjoyning' symbol uniting the two discourses which are highly polarised in theme, imagery and respective truth.
+Appropriate to its themes of Time and Death allusion is made in Urn-Burial to the elephant's graveyard and its ability for 'sepulture'.
+In The Garden of Cyrus the potency of the Quincunx pattern when employed in brick-wise formation (2:1:2) in ancient military strategy is such that the archetypal configuration effectively, 'defeated the mischief intended by the elephants'.
+The elephant may thus be considered as a 'conjoyning' symbol which unites the two discourses highly polarised themes, imagery and respective truth.

 Just as Urn-Burial features Browne's interest in archaeology and The Garden of Cyrus with its mention of bees and butterflies, fish, birds, snakes and whales his interest in zoology, so too his study of elephants was both zoological and archaeological, reflecting his enquiries in the divided worlds of the living and the dead.